Haiti’s future uncertain after brazen slaying of president

 According to Haiti’s constitution, Moïse should be replaced by the president of Haiti’s Supreme Court, but the chief justice died in recent days from COVID-19, leaving open the question of who might rightfully succeed to the office.

-Joseph, meanwhile, was supposed to be replaced by Ariel Henry, who had been named prime minister by Moïse a day before the assassination.
+Joseph, meanwhile, was supposed to be replaced by Ariel Henry, a neurosurgeon who had been named prime minister by Moïse a day before the assassination.

 Henry told The Associated Press in a brief interview that he is the prime minister, calling it an exceptional and confusing situation.
-In another interview with Radio Zenith, he said there was no fight between him and Joseph: “I only disagree with the fact that people have taken hasty decisions … when the moment demands a little more serenity and maturity.”
+In another interview with Radio Zenith, he said he had no dispute with Joseph.
+“I only disagree with the fact that people have taken hasty decisions … when the moment demands a little more serenity and maturity,” he said.

 Moïse had faced large protests in recent months that turned violent as opposition leaders and their supporters rejected his plans to hold a constitutional referendum with proposals that would strengthen the presidency.

+“Every one at home is sleeping with one eye open and one eye closed,” he said.
+“If the head of state is not protected, I don’t have any protection whatsoever.”

+Destin said Haiti has always been a complicated country and that he wasn’t sure what the upcoming days would bring.
+“Haiti doesn’t know what direction it’s heading in right now,” he said.
+“To be honest, I don’t know what the solution is.
+There’s always been a fight for power.”

-Hours after the assassination, public transportation and street vendors remained largely scarce, an unusual sight for the normally bustling streets of Port-au-Prince.
-Gunfire rang out intermittently across the city, a grim reminder of the growing power of gangs that displaced more than 14,700 people last month alone as they torched and ransacked homes in a fight over territory.
+Gunfire rang out intermittently across the city hours after the killing, a grim reminder of the growing power of gangs that displaced more than 14,700 people last month alone as they torched and ransacked homes in a fight over territory.

 Robert Fatton, a Haitian politics expert at the University of Virginia, said gangs were a force to contend with and it isn’t certain Haiti’s security forces can enforce a state of siege.